 Which smoothies are good for you?

 When we consume food (eaten or drunk) our body breaks it down into the nutrients it contains, the chief ones being; carbohydrates, protein and fats.
-Carbohydrates (which are found in all fruit and vegetables) are the first to be broken down.
+Carbohydrates (which are found in all fruit and vegetables and not just in grains) are the first to be broken down.
 They are converted into simple sugars, and this is the crucial part of knowing if your smoothie is a good choice or not.
 As the body converts carbohydrates into sugars, the sugars are quickly absorbed into the blood stream.
 This can cause blood sugar levels to become too high.
 If this happens, the body responds by releasing insulin to ‘mop-up’ the excess sugars.
 Insulin either temporarily stores the sugar in the muscles or liver, or it converts into body fat.
 As a double-whammy after insulin has done it’s job, blood sugar levels may crash, causing new sugar cravings.
 It’s so easy to step onto a sugar roller-coaster!

 Good smoothies vs bad smoothies

 In a nutshell, good smoothies are those that don’t cause blood sugar levels to spike: instead they release their sugars slowly.
 How does this work?